About

 Research on AI-Based

-- Employees of Full and Associate members can access the online modules and receive certificates
+• Employees of Full and Associate member organizations may participate in online or in-person courses and receive certificates